 Dr. Alexander Ironside was born around 1798.

 Dr. Ironside married Margaret Rapelje of Yarmouth Township, Elgin County on the 24th of March, 1829, in St. Thomas, Ontario.
-Mrs. Ironside was born in Woodhouse Township, Ontario on the 23rd of March, 1808 the daughter of Captain Daniel L. Rapelje and the former Elizabeth Vandervoot.
-She was the 7th of 13 children and her siblings were; George, Elsie, Aletta, Catherine, Lambert, Jeronimus, Jean, Daniel, Elizabeth, Hiram, Henry and Mary.
+Mrs. Ironside was born in Woodhouse Township, Ontario on the 23rd of March, 1808.
+She was the 6th of 12 children born to Captain Daniel L. Rapelje and the former Elizabeth Vandervoot.
+Captain Rapelje had fought in the battle of 1812 and was the founder of St Thomas, Ontario.
+Captain Rapelje built a log grist mill to support his family.
+Mrs. Ironside was the 6th of 12 children and her siblings were; George James Rapelje, Elsie Rapelje, Alletta Lent Rapelje, Lambert Rapelje (died at the age of 15), Jeronimus Rapelje, John Rapelje, Daniel Barclay Rapelje, Elizabeth Jane Rapelje, Hiram Lee Rapelje, Henry VanAllen Rapelje (died at the age of 19) and Mary Lawrence Rapelje.

 Dr. Ironside was known to be practicing medicine in Chatham in 1838.
 He is also recorded as being a member of the West Kent Militia.
 On June 7th, 1842, Dr. Ironside was one of a number of physicians that attended a meeting of the Western District Medical Society, held in Chatham.
 Discussed at the meeting were treatments for pneumonia and scarlet fever.